 Supplies of notified high-tech goods

-Deemed exports offer a unique opportunity for Indian businesses to leverage domestic supplies for export-like benefits.
+Deemed exports under GST offer a unique opportunity for Indian businesses to leverage domestic supplies for export-like benefits.
 Understanding the nuances of notification categories, tax treatment, and refund procedures is key to unlocking the full potential of this scheme.
 With careful planning and execution, deemed exports can be a powerful tool for driving growth and competitiveness in the Indian market.